Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 1, AKheon's example of using this trick at Battle of Tong Gate:\
 https://www.youtube.com/watch?v=CCkf_ogm3ro

-### Xiahou Yuan fast movement
+### Xiahou Yuan speed tech

-Xiahou Yuan can move nearly as fast or potentially even faster than Benkei with his regular air attack that has a neutral L-stick bug.
+This is another near-universal way to move faster than the speed cap.
+To do it, you need to have unlocked Xiahou Yuan.
+It helps if he has a Speed of 360 and Agility 10 on his weapon, but you can get surprisingly good results even without any set-up.

+This trick relies on a [neutral L-stick bug](#Neutral-L-stick-bugs).
+Xiahou Yuan's regular air attack has buggy physics, and it will build up momentum exponentially (up to a certain limit) if you just keep L-stick neutral.
 To try this out, do a running jump, then quickly let go of L-stick and do his regular air attack.
-Xiahou Yuan will build up some glitchy momentum as long as he stays in air and you don't touch L-stick.
+You can see Xiahou Yuan build up some glitchy momentum as long as he stays in air and you don't touch the L-stick.

-It's nearly impossible to get the optimal timing for this movement tactic all the time because of its strange input.
-It doesn't help that most Dynasty-characters have a run cycle oddity that makes them gain a lot of speed during the first few frames after they start running.
-If you jump during these few frames, the movement tactic will also be more potent, but as established, the precise timing makes it very tricky to get consistently.
+It's nearly impossible to do this movement tactic optimally every single jump because of its strange input.
+It doesn't help that most Dynasty-characters have a [run cycle oddity](#Dynasty-running-cycle-bug) that makes them gain a lot of Speed during the first frame or two after they start running, and this movement tactic can also benefit from it.

-Having a maxed out base Speed and Agility 10 on weapon makes this movement tactic more potent, but it works surprisingly well even with a completely vanilla Xiahou Yuan.
-This makes it increasingly worthwhile in many run categories, especially in the original WO3, where this may very well be the fastest way to move on foot in the absence of Benkei's speed digging.
+As mentioned, this tactic works surprisingly well even with a completely vanilla Xiahou Yuan.
+This makes it useful in many run categories, especially in the original WO3, where this may very well be the fastest way to move on foot in the absence of Benkei's speed digging.
 Plus it doesn't cost any musou to use either.

-This movement tactic suffers from the same inconsistency as Benkei speed digging - it only works when the frame rate is low.
-It works 100% consistently on PC with vsync 30.
+Like Benkei's speed tech, this movement tactic only works at low frame rates, making it inconsistent on PS4.
+But it works 100% consistently on PC with vsync 30.

 **Videos:**\
 1, AKheon's example:\